livingdocsIO/documentation/content/guides/media-library/video-includes/index.md

         // value and posterImageValue are the preloaded media library entries const {reference, value, posterImageValue} = params['video-param'] || {}

-        if (!reference?.id && context.preview) {
-          // Display the component placeholder in the editor return {doNotRender: true}
+        // Display the component placeholder in the editor if (!reference?.id && context.preview) return {doNotRender: true}

-        }
-        if (!value) {
-          // Render an empty container - this could also be another placeholder or error message return {content: []}
+        // Render an empty container - this could also be another placeholder or error message if (!value) return {content: []}
-        }

         const posterImageUrl = posterImageValue
           ? imageService.getUrl(posterImageValue.asset.url)